 Members enjoy a range of benefits including:

-Access to an annual conference at a reduced rate
+• Access to an annual conference at a reduced rate;

-Access to ARMS awards and scholarships
+• Access to awards and scholarships;

-Access to the ARMS online member portal
+• Access to the online member portal and the Skills Network;

-Developing networks with other research management professionals both nationally and internationally
+• Developing networks with other Research Management Professionals both nationally and internationally;

-Sharing experiences and knowledge leading to best practice in research management and administration
+• Sharing experiences and knowledge leading to best practice in research management and administration;

-Access to INORMS Sister Association Reciprocal Benefit Strategy (ISARBS)
+• Access to INORMS Sister Association Reciprocal Benefit Strategy (ISARBS);

-Providing opportunities to improve your own research management career
+• Providing opportunities to improve your own research management career.

 ARMS recognises the importance of providing strong professional development, training and networks as well as development frameworks for its members at all levels of research management and administration.